michalkonecny/caern-cca2021-slides/docs/cca-slides.md

   * Small trusted base

 * Smooth development
-  * specification, algorithms and verification
+  * Specification, algorithms and proofs
   * Readable algorithms

 * Fast execution
   * eg like iRRAM, Ariadne, CDAR, AERN

+Notes:

+It should not take too long to write the specification and the verified algorithm.

 >>>>